 Introduction to Sport Level 1

-The Level 1 Introduction to Sport Diploma with Boston College will help you to develop the underpinning knowledge required to progress onto a Level 2 Sport qualification.
+The Level 1 Introduction to Sport Diploma will help you to develop the underpinning knowledge required to progress onto a Level 2 Sport qualification.

 This course contains practical units to improve your coaching and instructing ability whilst improving on your confidence and professionalism.

 Alongside the physical aspects, the course also teaches the basic foundations to help you understand the industry and the academic and employer related skills that will be required.